Hear from our Team

 - Database : Oracle, MS SQL, MySQL, Cassandra, RedShift

-Our work has evolved to providing more domain-specific point solutions as plug-ins or complementary components to leading big data and data visualizations platforms (why reinvent the wheel?).
-We have a full team of smart big data and data visualization software developers, with a large offshore team complemented by US-based technical leads and project managers, and we build solutions for clients all around the world.
-Along the way, we have also built expertise in cloud-based deployments using Amazon Web Services (AWS) so we are able to provide much faster turnaround in launching new apps.
+We have a full team of mobile and web backend software developers, with a large offshore team complemented by US-based technical leads and project managers.
+Along the way, we have also built expertise in cloud-based deployments using Amazon Web Services (AWS).
+So, with this unique combination of cloud, open source, healthcare open standards, and offshore teams, we are able to provide much faster turnaround in launching new healthcare apps.

-The end goal is still the same – our success comes from monetizing data.
-And doing so in a fast, iterative way that doesn’t cost a whole lot of money.
+The end goal is still the same – our success comes from building impactful applications in a fast, iterative way that doesn’t cost a whole lot of money.

 If that is something that could help your organization, please let us know.
-It will be fun.
+We will have a lot of fun working together.